Frank Horwill's 5-Tier System

 The Four Seconds Rule

-Horwill made the assertion that the pace of an athlete slows by about 4 seconds per 400m for faster athletes and 5 seconds per 400m for slower athletes, as the race distance increases from 400m all the way to the marathon.
+Horwill asserted that an athlete's pace slows by about 4 seconds per 400m for faster athletes and 5 seconds for slower athletes, as the race distance increases from 400m to the marathon.
 The system was primarily developed to combat what Horwill (2011) referred to as the "illogical use of recovery times".

 Horwill's Four Seconds Rule in tabular form